 - Bake for 12-14 minutes, or until the top is is set, but when lightly touched you can feel there's wet batter beneath the surface.
 Take the cake out of the oven immediately and let it cool for a minute (but not too long, as it continues to cook the longer it sits), then run a small sharp knife around the ramekin and carefully invert onto a serving plate.
 If you’re not sure the pudding is going to survive being inverted, you can always eat it directly from the ramekin!

-- Dust with cocoa powder then serve hot with fresh cream.
+- Dust with cocoa powder (or icing sugar) then serve hot with freshly whipped cream.